urbit/docs/docs/arvo/internals/ford/commentary.md

             ?-    -.hon
                 %ape  (maim cof bax p.hon)

 This is `/~`.
-We slap the twig against our context.
+We slap the hoon against our context.

                 %arg
               %+  cope  (maim cof bax p.hon)
               |=  [cof=cafe gat=vase]
               (maul cof gat !>([how arg]))

 This is `/$`.
-We slap the twig against our context, which we expect to produce a gate.
+We slap the hoon against our context, which we expect to produce a gate.
 We slam this gate with a sample of `how` and `arg`, which is our location and the heel (virtual path extension).